markop404/media-downloader/README.md

 - Installer & automatic updates on Windows
 - Remember previously used settings
 - Support for macOS

+## License

+All versions above (including) 3.1.0 are licensed under [GPL version 3 or later](https://www.gnu.org/licenses/gpl-3.0.html).
+All versions below 3.1.0 are closed source and are not available in this repository.

+## Disclaimer

+Videos on YouTube and other sites may be subject to DMCA protection.
+The authors of Media Downloader do not endorse, and are not responsible for, the use of this application in means that will violate these laws.

 ## Running from source on macOS